-Still, as easy as the process has become, it's still crucial for you to do your due diligence before purchase, just as you would before buying from a physical store.
+Still, as easy as the process has become, it's still crucial for you to do your due diligence before purchasing, just as you would before buying from a physical store.

 Here are 10 tips for buying diamonds online.

 - Do Your Research

 Diamonds can get expensive.
 As with any other expensive purchase, it's essential to do your research and be clear on what you want before you start the actual shopping process.